Exclusive dielectron production in ultraperipheral Pb+Pb collisions at $\sqrt{s_{_\text{NN}}} = 5.02$ TeV with ATLAS: Results

 The differential cross-sections as a function of \mee, \apTe, \Yee and \costs for the 0n0n category are presented in Figure~\ref{fig:xsecResult0n0n}.
 They are compared with the MC predictions from \starlight~v3.13 and \superchic~v3.05.
-Both simulated samples were produced inclusively and reweighted to the 0n0n category using the measured fractions in the inclusive data sample.
+Both simulated samples were produced inclusively and reweighted to the 0n0n category using the measured fractions presented in Fig.~\ref{fig:f0n0n}.
+The reweighting was performed event-by-event based on the generator level values of \mee and \Yee.
 Each theory prediction is represented by two curves reflecting the systematic variations of the measured 0n0n fractions. \starlight can also generate a prediction conditional on the presence of neutron emission in one or both directions.
 These dedicated predictions from \starlight for the 0n0n category are shown in the same plots.
 That prediction agrees well with the shape of the inclusive \starlight prediction corrected for the measured 0n0n fractions, but is systematically lower by 2\%--3\% for $\Yee<1.4$.
 The general conclusions from this comparison between MC predictions and data are consistent with the inclusive case.
 Agreement between data and MC events is generally better for lower \Yee and \costs values, i.e.\ involving lower-energy initial-state photons.

 \FloatBarrier